y00tss/CV/README.md

 # CV
 Hello!
 It`s my first meet Django.

-I learned:
+This project based on:

 Basic Django
   HTML & CSS
   Work with templates
-  First deploy
+  First deploy *not copmleted*